Is There Mail Today? Full List of Mail Holidays

 Some of the links in this post are from our sponsors.
 Read our disclosure to see how we make money.

 It never fails.
 You’re expecting an important delivery, only to learn it’s a mail holiday.
 Frustration aside, the U.S. Postal Service observes ten official holidays.
 Post offices are closed on these days and there is no delivery.
 If you’re asking yourself ‘Is there mail today?’ this guide is a helpful resource.

 Is There Mail Today?

 As the old saying goes, “Neither snow nor rain nor heat nor gloom of night stays these couriers from the swift completion of their appointed rounds.”
-As dependable as the mail carrier is in this saying, USPS holidays are just as known.
+USPS holidays are are as dependable as their mail carriers.

 - New Year’s Day – Always January 1

 - Martin Luther King Jr Day – Third Monday of January

 - Washington’s Birthday/President’s Day – Third Monday of February

 - Memorial Day – Last Monday in May

 - Labor Day – First Monday in September